efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-29-archfiends-guide-by-bacon.md

 ---

 ### Sylvans
 The real reason we are here.
 Use Emperor or Snipe Hunter to remove any of their set monsters to deny them their effect.
 The key here is to play around/through {Ultimate Providence} or {Divine Wrath}.
 Be sure to watch for ECon take plays as well.
+Consider side decking {Fragrance Storm} to further improve odds versus Sylvans.
+The destruction effect is nice, but the additional draw advantage is highly valuable since Sylvans will undoubtedly side deck hard against Archfiends.

 **Match Up Odds:**
 80-20 Our favor